LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

+## Dynamically Toggling Specifiers
-## In this example we will hide a cell when a switch is set to NO.
+*In this example we will hide a cell when a switch is set to NO.*

 1. Add a `NSMutableDictionary` property named `savedSpecifiers` to your RootListController's interface, that is where we will store our specifiers that will be hidden and shown: